-This measure includes data from each client's "Length of Time on Street, in an Emergency Shelter, or Safe Haven" (Data Standards element 3.17) response and prepends this answer to the client's entry date effectively extending the client's entry date backward in time.
+This measure includes data from each client's Living Situation (Data Standards element 3.917) response as well as time spent in permanent housing projects between Project Start and Housing Move-In.
+This information is added to the client's entry date, effectively extending the client's entry date backward in time.
 This "adjusted entry date" is then used in the calculations just as if it were the client's actual entry date.